 The “J” was a little manlier, too, with more plants that look like rocks.
 I am so in love with the way these guys turned out!!

 Wouldn’t these look great as initials at a rustic wedding reception??
 Swoon.
 What a unique gift you could make for someone.

 My plan is to hang these wreaths somewhere around my patio or pool.
 The advantage of succulents is that they can be indoors OR outdoor plants.
 They are so low maintenance.

 I need to pin some of these guys in place and also let them lie flat for a few weeks to let the roots take hold before I hang them for good, but this gives you an idea what they will look like when they are hung.
 I just love them.

 These wreaths look great separate or you can bundle them all together for even more impact.
 You will lose the letter shapes if you place them close together, but they do give you quite a WOW factor!

-According to Better Homes and Gardens, here are some tips to care for your succulent wreath:
+Here are some tips to care for your new succulent wreath:

 After planting, keep the wreath out of direct sunlight for a week.
 Gradually increase light levels to full exposure.
 In the hottest Zones, protect plants from midday sun.
 Indoors, set your succulent wreath in a south-facing window, greenhouse, or garden room

 Water your wreath when it feels dry — every three to 10 weeks, depending on temperature and lighting.
 Soak the wreath in a container of water for at least one hour.
 Avoid misting or surface-spraying your wreath; this encourages shallow rooting, which weakens plants.